 The hosts, the comedy team of straight man Dan Rowan and dummy Dick Martin, opened with funny banter and then escorted viewers to "The Party" where the cast and guest stars fired off a number of jokes.
 Featured players in the series Ruth Buzzi, Judy Carne, Henry Gibson, Larry Hovis, Arte Johnson, and Jo Anne Worley appeared in the pilot.
 Two classic recurring bits debuted in the special: Carne danced with words painted on her body and Henry Gibson read a poem.
 There was also "News from the Future", which would be expanded to include past and present, allowing for more options for jokes.

 When Laugh-In came back as a series, signature additions were made with announcer Gary Owens, cast member Goldie Hawn, and the Joke Wall finale, where the cast popped out of doors to fire off jokes, similar to "The Party", and act silly.
 Over the 14 episodes, there is an impressive collection of well-known guest stars.
 Some, like Flip Wilson and Barbara Feldon, interact with the cast.
-Others, like John Wayne and Johnny Carson, demonstrating how quickly the show became a big deal, pop up in unannounced cameos delivering funny lines or reaction.
+Others, like John Wayne and Johnny Carson, demonstrating how quickly the show became a big deal, pop up in unannounced cameos delivering funny lines or reactions.
 The appearances were shot in one session and then cut into multiple episodes.
 Laugh-In also had on musical acts this season, such as First Edition, Strawberry Alarm Clock, Nitty Gritty Dirt Band, the Temptations, and the Bee Gees.

 While the first season has a late-'60s sensibility and some of the references might slip by modern viewers, Laugh-In remains fresh and delivers a lot of laughs.
 Highly recommended for the comedy fan.
 The set comes with a disclaimer about the quality about the source material.
 Most of it is fine, but the audio for the episodes from April 1, 8, and 22 is sub par.